HughP/MLKA/Publications/2015 - Thesis/Data Used/ReadMe.md

 ##Data types
 Inside each folder are several pieces of data.

 1. There is a text from the Christian New Testament. - The book of James.
-This is a parallel corpus.
-The detials for each text sample are indicated with the text.
-This text may apear in several forms as it was cleaned for processing.
+This is used as a parallel corpus across all the languages.
+The detials (such as provonance and how it was cleaned) for each text sample are indicated with the text.
+The original text may apear in several forms (and files) following the iteration of cleaning as it was processed.
-2. There is a download of Wikipedia for the language if there was one a matching Wikipedia for the language (and if the text file was small enough to fit into github).
-If it was too large then there is just a textual summary.
+2. There is a download of Wikipedia for the language if there was a matching Wikipedia for the language.
+The whole file is included if the text file was small enough to fit into github.
+If the text file was too large then there is just a statistical summary.
+The Methodology for cleaning each wikipedia corpus is included in the Wikipedia data folder.
 3. There are several keyboard layouts for each language.
 These come in two clases:
- * Keyboards that have been presented in the literature.
+ * Keyboards that have been presented or suggested in the literature.
  * Keyboards that I have suggested based on text samples.
+ There are serval things inculded for each keyboard.
+  * A textual description of how it functions.
+  * A technical description of the characters it supports.
+  * A visualization of the first two states (Base & Shift).
+This indicates where the dead keys are, if they exist.
+  * A heat map visualization for the sample text from James.
+  * A heat map visualization of the entire text from James.
 4. Statistics for the texts in each language.
+ * Statistics for James.
+ * Statsitics for Wikipedia corpus.

 ##Various wikipedia stats
 _These are some of the stats from some of the languages in this project._